 Senior Research Scientist, ISI Foundation, Turin, Italy

 Yelena Mejova is a Senior Research Scientist at the ISI Foundation in Turin, Italy, working in the area of Data Science for Social Impact and Sustainability.
-Her research concerns the use of social media in health informatics, especially in lifestyle diseases, as well as for tracking political speech and other cultural phenomena.
+Her research concerns the use of social media in health informatics, especially in lifestyle diseases and mental health, as well as for tracking political speech and other cultural phenomena.
 Since 2023, she is a co-Editor-in-Chief of EPJ Data Science.
 Previously as a scientist at the Qatar Computing Research Institute, Yelena was a part of the Social Computing Group working on computational social science, especially as applied to tracking real-life health signals.
 As a post-doctoral researcher at Yahoo Research Barcelona, she was a part of Web Mining and User Engagement groups.